axllent/silverstripe-gfmarkdown/README.md

     {
         $fields = parent::getCMSFields();

+        // If you want the Ace markdown editor in the CMS
         $editor = MarkdownEditor::create('MarkdownContent', 'Page Content (Markdown)');
         $editor->setRows(15); //optional, set number of rows in CMS
         $editor->setWrapMode(true); //optional, turn on word wrapping